 The easiest rollover case to prove at trial is if you are a passenger in a vehicle that rolled over.
 In these cases, liability is easy to establish.
 The passenger essentially points her finger at the driver and other possible defendants and essentially says to the jury, "You guys figure out who is at fault.
 But you know it is not me and I deserve compensation."
 This is almost invariably a winning argument on liability and the battle is solely about damages and insurance coverage.

 Another surprisingly good rollover case is when you are cut off by another driver and, while taking evasive action, your vehicle rolls over.
 The offending vehicle rarely stays around or even knows that he caused a crash.
-So the claim is an hit-and-run/phantom uninsured motorist case against your own insurance company.
-These claims are often easy to win under Maryland law because, realistically, it is the driver's word against someone who has not showed up for trial.
+So the claim is a hit-and-run/phantom uninsured motorist case against your own insurance company.
+These claims are often easy to win under Maryland law because, realistically, it is the driver's word against someone who has not shown up for trial.
 Credible plaintiffs are generally going to win these phantom vehicle accident crash cases at trial.
-The insurance companies know this so if there is not a large dispute of the extent of the loss, these cases usually settle before going to trial.
+The insurance companies know this so if there is not a large dispute regarding the extent of the loss, these cases usually settle before going to trial.

 Our firm does not take every accident case that comes to us.
 But if we take your case, you can expect us to fight for you like there is no tomorrow.
 The team of attorneys at Miller & Zois is very experienced in serious injury and wrongful death vehicle crash cases and are dedicated to achieving the most favorable results possible for their clients.
 To see if you have a claim, please contact our attorneys today at 800-553-8082 to get a free case evaluation online.More on Motor Vehicle Tort Claims